-Cake brings a smile to every child’s face.People of all ages tend to melt with a piece of cake.You might see a child awaken in them.A fresh baked one has a wonderful aroma.Mawa cake is the best to eat fresh.
+Cake brings a smile to every child’s face.People of all ages tend to melt on its sight.You might see a child awaken in them.A fresh baked one has a wonderful aroma.Mawa cake is the best to eat fresh.

-Cake has been a beautiful memory of my childhood in Vizag.I have spent many such evenings having mawa cup cakes.
+This is also a beautiful memory of my childhood in Vizag.I have spent many such evenings having mawa cup cakes.
 Freshly delivered by a man who would travel from a local bakery every evening.
-His sight till date brings a smile to my face whenever I visit my hometown Vizag.Though the visits are fewer, memories of childhood come alive when I see that gorgeous mawa cake.
+His sight till date brings a smile to my face whenever I visit my hometown.

 225 gms flour (1.5 cups) + a pinch of salt if you are using unsalted butter